-If a warning light appears on your dashboard
+Have you got a warning light on your vehicle dashboard?

-If a warning light or fault code appears on your dashboard you’ll need to get it checked as soon as possible.
+If a warning light or fault code appears on your dashboard we’d advise you to contact your local branch to book a diagnostic health check.
 Whilst it may be something very minor, warning lights could also indicate a more serious problem.
 It may be tempting to delay booking your vehicle into the workshops but the earlier we can investigate the issue, the less likely it will be that damage is done.

 What problems does the ECU pick up?